Time for Yourself: What Matters Most in Old Age

 • View situations from a distance;

-• Don’t regret lost opportunities;
+• Don’t regret missed opportunities;

 • Don’t be afraid to laugh at yourself;